Internal · Instructor Reference

 Obj: alignment; initial controls; power; directional control; crosswind technique; lift-off + climb attitude; airspeed.

-Std: rotates at recommended airspeed and accelerates to climb speed ±10 kt.
+Std: rotates at recommended airspeed and accelerates to climb speed +10/-5 knots.

 Obj: obstacles/hazards; wind estimation; glidepath at recommended airspeed; flap/spoiler/brake use; coordinated controls; crosswind technique; roundout + touchdown.

-Std: approach airspeed ±5 kt; touches down within designated area, no appreciable drift, axis aligned, stops within 200 ft of designated point.
+Std: maintains recommended approach airspeed, +10/-5 knots; touches down within designated area, no appreciable drift, axis aligned, stops short of and within 200 ft of the designated point (light to medium braking at most).

-Obj: forward / side slips; recognising when to slip; control + crosswind technique; transition from slip to touchdown.
+Obj: forward, side, and turning slips, with and without drag devices; recognizing when to slip; control + crosswind technique; transition from slip to touchdown.

-Std: establishes a slip; maintains desired ground track + approach attitude; smooth recovery; touches down within designated area.
+Std: establishes a slip without the use of drag devices; maintains desired ground track + approach attitude; smooth recovery; touches down within designated area.

 Obj: max wind for downwind; final-approach length vs normal; glidepath + airspeed; drag-device use; wind correction.

-Std: approach airspeed ±5 kt; uses proper downwind procedures; controlled rollout.
+Std: approach airspeed ±5 kt; uses proper downwind procedures; maintains directional control during touchdown + rollout; applies brakes smoothly to a stop.

 X51 emphasis: 200 ft AGL rope-break rule (land straight ahead below; 180° turn-back permissible above); Runway 09/27 grass surface; no go-around once committed.